The Early History of FSRA:

-In August 1989 I came across an article in the Sacramento Bee which, to my surprise, included a photograph of this site.
-The article noted that the panel had fractured over time and one or more pieces had apparently been taken away.
+On August 21, 1989 I came across an article in the Sacramento Bee which, to my surprise, included a photograph of this site.
+The article noted that the panel had fractured over time and one or more pieces had been stolen.
 The writer described efforts undertaken by several individuals to protect the site.
 Dan Foster, the state archaeologist for the California Department of Forestry, had workers create a barrier to prevent cars from driving close to the images.
 A stone mason had been brought in to apply cement around the fractured pieces of rock to keep them together.
 As well as Dan Foster, the article mentioned Will Gortner, who had spent some 30 summers studying this and other sites in the area, Cassandra Wahlstrom, who became an early member of FSRA, and a couple of other individuals.

 In my mind, FSRA was created to serve two very significant functions.
 On one hand, this was an organization that would work to protect these precious cultural resources.
 On the other hand, a small number of people who were not archaeologists would be given the opportunity to visit sites that otherwise were only seen by a handful of professionals, without endangering the sites.
 These visitors, FSRA members, would naturally learn to care about the sites and want to protect them, while being educated to do so.

 Dick put the resources of his department at our disposal.
 Bill Slater, head archaeologist for the TNF’s Nevada City district, soon became an important friend and mentor for FSRA.
 At a later point, Nolan Smith, head archaeologist for the TNF’s Foresthill District became a close friend and ally to us (and his wife Dee became an important member).

 During the summer of 1991, we visited a few northern Sierra sites and held a training in site recording.